simgislab/m-d.me/notes/roerich-trails-to-asia-en/index.md

 The housemaids were busy grinding barley and pressing oil on the flat roof of the house.

 From the landlord's house we proceeded up the steep crag to the monastery situated on its summit.
 It is a tiny temple of the usual Tibetan architecture, situated inside a small compound.
 The *lha-khang* is in charge of an aged priest.
 Inside the temple stands an altar with a gilded clay image of Padmasambhava.
-A small library containing the sixteen volumes of the Prajnaparamita or 'Bum is placed along the walls of the temple.
+A small library containing the sixteen volumes of the Prajñaparamita or 'Bum is placed along the walls of the temple.
 This monastery belongs to the Dug-pa sect of the unreformed Nying-ma-pa School of Tibetan Buddhism.

 Returning from the monastery, we examined the inscriptions carved on the rock surface.
 Among them there is an edict promulgated by the King 'Bum-lde and a wedding congratulation to King Jamyang ('Jam-dbyangs) and his queen.

 We made an early start next day in order to reach the next stage, Bod-Kharbu.

-The road leads across the Namike Pass, at an altitude of 13,000 feet; the ascent is very gradual and after crossing the pass, the trail leads into the valley of Kharbu, interesting for its many ruined castles that crown the barren summits of mountain spins.
+The road leads across the Namike Pass, at an altitude of 13,000 feet; the ascent is very gradual and after crossing the pass, the trail leads into the valley of Kharbu, interesting for its many ruined castles that crown the barren summits of mountain spurs.
 The place was the scene of con-

 **15 KASHMIR-LADAK**